AKROGIS/AnimalMovement/LayerFiles/LayerPackages/readme.md

 # Layer Packages

 Layer packages contain the data and symbology in a convenient package.
+Layer packages are created from the layer file and the data in the Animal Movements database by the python scripts which are executed on a regular schedule.

 The master copy of the scripts and layer files in this folder is
 <https://github.com/AKROGIS/AnimalMovement/tree/master/LayerFiles/LayerPackages>.